 This CEPT Report 39 was built on the work carried out in ERC Report 065, by considering developments in characteristics of systems operating in adjacent bands and by considering technology neutral approach to allow technologies other than UMTS to be deployed.
 It was found that the conclusions of ERC Report 065 remain valid.

 Further to the review conducted in 2010-2011, ECC decided to focus the revision of this framework on paired bands only.
-Another framework will be developed for the unpaired bands.
+Another framework has been developed for the unpaired bands.

 Consequently, the revision of the ECC Decision has enabled to introduce the least restrictive technical conditions as defined in Annex 2 (requirements for FDD base stations).

+The current revision of this ECC Decision aims at reflecting the development of MFCN technologies, in particular the introduction of Active Antenna Systems (AAS).
+The changes that have been introduced

+concern the base station block edge mask (BEM), and consists of an alternative BEM for which Total Radiated Power (TRP) is the metric.

+The ECC analysis concluded on improvements to the current harmonised spectrum scheme (Annex 1).
+The BEM as contained in the previous revision (Annex 2) remains applicable for non-AAS systems and a new BEM was developed for AAS systems (Annex 2).

 The implementation of this ECC Decision may encompass different stages at the national level with a varying complexity depending on the legal and regulatory framework as well as the existing licensing situation of each country.